 Female Youth in OA Ceremonies

 Ceremonial principals.
-Female youth are eligible for all principal positions in OA ceremonies, including that of the chief of the fire.
-The names of the principals used in OA ceremonies need not be changed because a female is personifying any particular principal.
+All youth are eligible for all principal positions in OA ceremonies, including that of the chief of the fire.
+The names of the principals used in OA ceremonies need not be changed based on the gender of the youth.

 Ceremonial clothing: Female clothing is to follow the basic policy stated above.
 In many tribes females may wear much the same clothing as their male counterparts.
 In other cases it would be inappropriate.
 The lodge must make the determination as to which is the case.
 In cases where female clothing differs from that of males, appropriate female clothing consistent with the policy stated earlier should be worn.
 Doing so does not change the principal being portrayed in the ceremony.